 Car clubs have a big role to play helping to deliver economic, social and environmental goals.

-This guide explains what a car club is and provides information to help you decide whether a car club is feasible in your area, and how to establish a viable car club.
+This guide explains what a car club is and provides information to help you decide whether implementing one is feasible in your area, and how make it viable.

 28% of car club members based in London have reduced the number of vehicles owned by their household since joining a car club, of which 53% report that the car club was the main factor.